Located on the south shore of Maui, the Grand Wailea has all the bells and whistles an oceanfront luxury resort can offer.

 The 50,000-square-foot Spa Grande is just that — grande.
 The Terme Wailea Hydrotherapy includes a Roman Tub, saunas, waterfalls, Swiss Jet Showers, a Japanese Furo and Hawaiian sea salt baths from Molokai.
 Between the baths and the complimentary loofah scrub, the effects of the spa are palpable before a treatment is ever had.

-Dining options abound, from Humuhumunukunukuapuaa'a (or Humu Humu for short), the resort's signature seafood restaurant, situated over the water in a series of Polynesian-themed thatch-roof huts, to authentic Japanese fare.
+Dining options abound, including Humuhumunukunukuapuaa'a (or Humu Humu for short), the resort's signature seafood restaurant, situated over the water in a series of Polynesian-themed thatch-roof huts.
 More casual dining can be found in the main-building's Grand Dining Room, the open-air Bistro Molokini and Café Kula at the pool.

 The layout of the Grand Wailea is such that, even with all its offerings, guest rooms and meeting space, it doesn't feel immense.
 There's still a sense of intimacy (even if walking from one end to the other can take some time).
 It isn't until you see the resort from the water that you can grasp just how big it is.
 For us, this happened after visiting the volcanic caves of the Kanaio Coast on a Blue Water Rafting trip (available from nearby Kihei).
 As we passed the south shore of Maui, the Grand Wailea and its lushly landscaped 40 acres stood out with a grand presence befitting its name.